cmu-sei/crucible/docs/gallery/index.md

 2. From the options, select the desired **Team**.
 3. From the options, select the appropriate **Card**.
 4. Add the **Move Number** to indicate its order.
-5. Add the **Inject Number** to indicate its order within the Move.
+5. Add the **Inject Number** to indicate its order within the move.
 6. If desired, check the **Is Shown On Wall** box.
 7. Click **Save**.

 *Article Teams*

+To add an Article to a Team, follow these steps.

 ![Article Teams OE](../assets/img/articleTeams.png)